sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

     return 0;
 }

-I have been struggling with a lot of things but I finally managed to separate every category to a different array, however ,when I tried to do it for 2D array I always get garbage can someone point out what the mistake I did ?
+I have been struggling with a lot of things but I finally managed to separate every category to a different array, however , when I tried to do it for 2D array
+I always get garbage can someone point out what the mistake I did ?

 we couldn't read in the input file and write it in a 2D array so the concept that i have used in this code i search in the array until i find something that would help me separate the word from the others such as 06281957 in the input i used isdigit to identify which index has it then i copy the previous characters into a new array this trick seemed to work for a 1d array however when i tried to scan it to 2d it stopped working and only random chars seemed to appeari wanted to print the whole 2d array of each category but i failed to do so, for the variables i used them as checkpoints for the next check to put the things i want in a new array.
 For minimizing the code i cant seem to find another solution to do so i know that my code is very big but if someone has a better idea it would be awesome.

 ```